.png)

 OKALOOSA COUNTY AT A GLANCE

-- The average annual temperature is 76° F. Summer highs can be in the 90s, and winter lows can occasionally dip below freezing.
-Temperatures vary between the northern and southern parts of the county.
+- Temperatures can be different in the northern and southern parts of the county.

-- Our growing season is from mid-March to mid-November.
+- The growing season is from mid-March to mid-November.

 -